moorexa/docs/aliasing/readme.md

 ------|-------
 Lightroom\Core\BootCoreEngine|registerAliases()

-The Alias method avaliable in ```src/config/aliases.php``` would help you register a class, trait, or interface with or without a namespace.
+The alias method available in ```src/config/aliases.php``` would help you register a class, trait, or interface with or without a namespace.

 It instructs the application to include the registered PHP file when a class, interface, trait is called anywhere in our application.